-5.4 Can I direct my employee who's been stood down and subsequently receives JobKeeper from me to do work?
+6.4 Can I direct my employee who's been stood down and subsequently receives JobKeeper from me to do work?

-Under the current law (and without seeing the drafting of the JobKeeper legislation) no, not while they are still stood down.
-A stand down by its very definition under the Fair Work Act means that an employer's employees cannot be "usefully employed" by the employer because of a stoppage of work for which the employer cannot reasonably be held responsible.
+No, not while they are still stood down under section 524 of the Fair Work Act.
+A stand down by its very definition means that an employer's employees cannot be "usefully employed" by the employer because of a stoppage of work for which the employer cannot reasonably be held responsible.